hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ## Set up Apache SkyWalking for Application Monitoring

-We will take the approach to setting up the Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
+I will take the approach to setting up the Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
 This mainly takes into account the security concerns in HPE GreenLake product environment.

 ### Prerequisites